 Nigel Young has worked in the interim industry as a consultant, client and candidate over the last 20 years.
-In this article he assesses the impact the economic crisis is having on the interim management industry and the wider UK and asks, is recovery on its way yet?
+In this article he assesses the impact the economic crisis is having on the interim management industry and the wider UK economy and asks, is recovery on its way yet?

 As a rule of thumb, I have always seen the interim industry as a reflection of what is happening in the market generally.
 If the interim market slows down, then it usually coincides with a slowdown in the recruitment industry and the marketplace overall.